moby/moby/docs/reference/builder.md

 If a single run of the check takes longer than **timeout** seconds then the check is considered to have failed.

-If the health state is `starting` and a check started within **grace** seconds of the container's start time fails, the failure is ignored and the health state remains `starting`.

 It takes **retries** consecutive failures of the health check for the container to be considered `unhealthy`.